ripta/decks.js/intro-to-docker/SCRIPT.md

 export DOCKER_MACHINE_NAME="intro"
 ```

-Evaluating the output of the above command will set your terminal up, after which you should be able to issue any docker command:
+Evaluating the output of the above command will set your terminal up:

 ```
 $ eval `docker-machine env intro`
 ```

+After setting up the environment variables, your `docker` client will now have access to your docker host (and docker instance running on said host).

-As with git-like CLI, `docker help` should get you started.
+As with all git-like CLI, `docker help` should get you started.
 A useful command is `docker info`, which provides information about the host:

 ```
 $ docker info